(oh no, wait – that's the whole site!)

 (Wait!
 Come back!)

-Back in 2007, I made a personal commitment to avoid flying whenever possible.
+Back in 2007, I made a personal commitment to take methods other than air-based transport whenever possible.
 I felt like we owed it to future generations to try harder.
-Indeed, when I decided to go and work in Laos, I travelled there from th UK overland (and a bit of sea).
+Indeed, when I decided to go and work in Laos, I travelled there from the UK overland (and a bit of sea).

 I do still fly occasionally, but I stick to train travel whenever reasonable (and love it too, as my YouTube channel will attest).
 I’ve never owned a car.